Eisenach: Administrative division

-Eisenach abuts the municipalities Krauthausen, Mihla, Lauterbach, Bischofroda and Berka vor dem Hainich in the north, Hörselberg-Hainich and Wutha-Farnroda in the east and Marksuhl, Wolfsburg-Unkeroda and Gerstungen in the south (all situated in the district Wartburgkreis) and Werra-Meißner-Kreis (Hesse, municipality of Herleshausen in the west).
+Eisenach abuts the municipalities Krauthausen, Mihla, Lauterbach, Bischofroda and Berka vor dem Hainich in the north, Hörselberg-Hainich and Wutha-Farnroda in the east, and Marksuhl, Wolfsburg-Unkeroda, and Gerstungen in the south (all in the district Wartburgkreis) and Werra-Meißner-Kreis (Hesse, municipality of Herleshausen in the west).
 The municipal border between Eisenach and Herleshausen was part of the inner German border/Iron Curtain from 1949 to 1990.

-The municipality of Eisenach includes beside the inner town the following rural districts (all of them were incorporated in 1994):
+The municipality of Eisenach includes the following rural districts (all of them incorporated in 1994), aside from the old town: